gaylem/adyen-checkout-sandbox/src/googlepay/GOOGLE_PAY_CHALLENGES.md

 ### What about versions later than 3.13.0 and v64?
 * This is where it gets tricky
 * If you are using later versions and add ANY FIELD to the configuration object, then you need to include EVERYTHING
 * What happens if you don’t?
+You get an error that says "This merchant is not enabled for Google Pay."

 ![a horrible error](/src/googlepay/horrible_error.png)